 The European Bank for Reconstruction and Development (EBRD) actively supports investments and political decisions focused on renewable energy, energy efficiency and implementation of climate change mitigation technologies across all countries of its activity.
 This process is a result of the Bank’s transition to Green Economy Transition approach (GET), which was adopted in 2015 and could be defined as follows: “A Green Economy is a market economy in which public and private investments are made with a specific concern to minimize the impact of economic activity on the environment and where market failures are addressed through improved policy and legal frameworks aiming at accounting systematically for the inherent value of services provided by nature, at managing related risks and at catalyzing innovation”.

-As a part of the implementation of the GET strategy, the EBRD in cooperation with the Global Environmental Facility (GEF) is launching “Sustainable Bioenergy Value Chain Innovation” Programme in Ukraine.
+As a part of the implementation of the GET strategy, the EBRD in cooperation with the Global Environmental Facility (GEF) is launching “Sustainable Bioenergy Value Chain Innovations” Programme in Ukraine.